-The GPSA grants process has been designed to be easy for students to receive funding, while at the same time giving students the opportunity to learn how to write an effective grant proposal.
-To successfully apply for a GPSA grant, all applicants are recommended to do the following:
+The GPSA grants process has been designed to be easy for students to receive funding, whilst simultaneously providing students with the opportunity to learn how to write a persuasive grant proposal.
+To apply for a GPSA grant, all applicants are recommended to do the following:

-- Review the grant's scoresheet to understand how your grant will be reviewed and scored by readers.
+- Review the scoresheet to understand how your grant will be reviewed and scored by readers.

 - Read through our common questions page.